purpleidea/flabbergast/flabbergast-manual.md

 ### How do I use a string as the URI in `From`?

 This is intentionally not possible.
-For various embedding reasons, it's important that the dependencies of a file are known at runtime.
+For various embedding reasons, it's important that the dependencies of a file are known at compile.
 Importing new files can lead to all kinds of misery for doing any analysis of the code, and might represent a security problem for the host application.

 If the goal is to read from a configuration specific file, then invert the inheritance structure: